-Interest Risks
+(i) Interest Risks

-The present value of the defined benefit obligation is calculated using a discount rate determined by reference to market yields of government bonds.
+The present value of the DBO is calculated using a discount rate determined by reference to market yields of government bonds.
 Generally, a decrease in the interest rate of a reference government bonds will increase the plan obligation.

-Longevity and Salary Risks
+(ii) Longevity and Salary Risks

-The present value of the defined benefit obligation is calculated by reference to the best estimate of the mortality of the plan participants both during and after their employment, and to their future salaries.
+The present value of the DBO is calculated by reference to the best estimate of the mortality of the plan participants both during and after their employment, and to their future salaries.
 Consequently, increases in the life expectancy and salary of the plan participants will result in an increase in the plan obligation.